mpv-player/mpv/README.md

 with little to no benefit, coupled with absurd and unusable FFmpeg API artifacts.

-Newer mpv versiosn will refuse to start if runtime and compile time FFmpeg library versions mismatch.
+Newer mpv versions will refuse to start if runtime and compile time FFmpeg library versions mismatch.

 ## Release cycle